theGerk/Data-Viz-git-instructions/README.md

 ```
 nothing to commit, working tree clean
 ```
 then you are good.
-If you do have uncommited work, then you need to either commit the changes or undo the changes before branching.
+If you do have uncommitted work, then you need to either commit the changes or undo the changes before branching.

 ---